Digital employee experience (DEX) refers to the interactions employees have with the digital technologies and tools they use in the workplace.

 Multi-channel communication can help enhance a company’s digital employee experience.

 “This is less about tools and more about communications and the human change management processes that are combined into a concept we call employee enablement,” Wilson said.

 Employee enablement is the constant practice of providing the materials, tools, information and anything else an employee needs to get a task completed to the best of their ability.

-For example, the digital employee experience can not only be improved through the use of multiple communications channels like email, chat, push notifications, collaboration tools, but also with videos and webinars to address things like tips and tricks, success stories, how-tos, and did-you-know content, Wilson said.
+For example, digital employee experience can not only be improved through the use of multiple communications channels like email, chat, push notifications and collaboration tools, but also with videos and webinars to address things like tips and tricks, success stories, how-tos, and did-you-know content, Wilson said.

 Avoid digital tools that proclaim to be one-size-fits-all solutions, Brodsky advised.

 “When you use a one-size-fits-all tool, you often lose the ability for employees to choose what tool fits best for them given the task they need to do,” Brodsky said.

 Instead, aim to have a diversity of digital tools available to ensure the best possible experience, he said.
 “Make sure employees can optimize their own outcomes.”